rickosborne/cascades/md/21-3-3-the-rear-guard.md

 I also considered that someone in 26 could have slid a bomb under their seat and kicked it backwards to 27.

 The three ladies in 26 have different last names, but I've seen them chatting and comfortable with each other.
-The manifest lists them as Lydia Horne in 26A, Abigail Tremont in 26B, and Katherine Montgomery in 26C.
+The manifest lists them as Lydia Horne in A, Abigail Tremont in B, and Katherine Montgomery in C.
 Each of them seems to be somewhere in their late forties, or maybe early fifties.

 Row 27 is easier: the businesswoman in 27A is Irene Peters, while both the father and son are listed as Harold Grant, presumably Junior in 27B and Senior in 27C.
-Harold Jr. looks to be several year older than me, probably early thirties.
+Harold Jr. looks to be several years older than me, probably early thirties.
 Harold Sr. looks very good for his age—I would have guessed mid-forties if his son hadn't been sitting next to him, but early fifties was more likely.

 The departure clock in the First Class galley showed 10:20 as I headed back to Coach.